Sucking a dummy can help relax and settle babies but many parents are concerned about the effect of a dummy on their child’s teeth and mouth.

-- Incorrect positioning of teeth – upper teeth may be pushed forward
+- Incorrect positioning of teeth – upper teeth may be pushed more forward than normal.
+This can change the way the teeth meet when the child bites.

 - Mouth breathing – your child may tend to breathe through their mouth rather than their nose.
 This is often linked to long-term dribbling.

-- Speech and language problems – your child may not use the full range of tongue movements that are necessary for making all the speech sounds and may have fewer opportunities to use sounds to communicate.
+- Speech and language problems – having a dummy in the mouth may not give children the opportunity to explore the full range of tongue movements to make all the speech sounds and they may have fewer opportunities to use sounds to communicate with a dummy in their mouth.

 Encourage a child to stop dummy use

-Studies of thumb/finger suckers show they have a greater problem in breaking their habit than dummy suckers.
-One advantage of the dummy over finger sucking is that the dummy can be gently removed when the child goes to sleep.
-This helps establish the habit of sleeping without either dummy or thumb/finger sucking.
+Studies of thumb or finger suckers show they have a greater problem in breaking their habit than dummy suckers.
+One advantage of the dummy over finger sucking is that the dummy can be gently taken away when the child goes to sleep.
+This helps form the habit of sleeping without dummy sucking.

 Where to get help